rootsroy/module-12-employee-tracker/README.md

 ## Description

-An application that allows business owners to view and manage employees, roles, and departments within their company.
+This application allows business owners to manage employees, departments, and  roles  within working in their company.

 ## Contents